 - Line the grates of the grill with a sheet of heavy-duty aluminum foil that's large enough to accommodate the burgers with a few inches between them.

-- Poke a few small drainage holes in the foil with the tines of a grilling fork, then brush the surface with a bit of vegetable oil.
+- Poke a few small drainage holes in the foil with the tines of your grilling fork, then either brush the entire surface with oil or coat with nonstick spray.

 - You may need an extra minute or two of grilling time, watch carefully.